 * Astronomers have been conducting surveys to locate the NEOs.
 One of the first to go into operation was the "Spacewatch" project, which used an old 90 centimeter telescope sited at the Kitt Peak Observatory in Arizona, updated with automatic pointing, imaging, and analysis gear to search the skies for intruders.
 The project was set up in 1980 by Tom Gehrels and Dr. Robert S. McMillan of the Lunar & Planetary Laboratory of the University of Arizona in Tucson, and is now being operated by McMillan.

 The Spacewatch project later acquired a 1.8 meter telescope, also at Kitt Peak, to hunt for NEOs, and has provided the old 90 centimeter telescope with an improved electronic imaging system with much greater resolution, improving its search capability.
-Another asteroid survey project, the "Lincoln Near-Earth Asteroid Research (LINEAR) Project", was initiated in 1998 with NASA and USAF funding and has cataloged large numbers of NEOs.
+Another asteroid survey project, the "Lincoln Near-Earth Asteroid Research (LINEAR) Project", was initiated in 1998 with NASA and USAF funding, and has cataloged large numbers of NEOs.

 Space-based surveys are now being conducted.
 The first, the Canadian Space Agency's "Near Earth Object Surveillance Satellite (NEOSSat)" microsatellite, was launched as one of a set of payloads by an Indian Polar Satellite Launch Vehicle on 25 February 2013.
 NEOSSat was a space observatory with a launch mass of about 72 kilograms; it carried a 15 centimeter (6 inch) telescope to scan for asteroids crossing Earth's orbital path, with a precise pointing system permitting long exposures.

 A second NEO search is being conducted by NASA as a secondary mission for the agency's "Widefield Infrared Survey Explorer (WISE)" satellite, launched on 14 December 2009.
 WISE used a cryogenically cooled telescope to perform an infrared sky survey, that survey including the observation of tens of thousands of asteroids.
 After its hydrogen coolant ran out in October 2010, WISE was still able to make observations with degraded sensitivity, and spent several months scanning the sky for NEOs, the mission being renamed "NEOWISE".
 The spacecraft was put into hibernation in early 2011, to be revived in late 2013 for a follow-on NEOWISE survey.
+At last notice, it was about halfway through.

 * The search for threatening asteroids implies some means of diverting those objects likely to strike the Earth.
 Detonating a nuclear weapon above the surface of an NEO would be one option, with the blast vaporizing part of the surface of the object and nudging it off course with the reaction.
 However, it is becoming increasingly obvious that many asteroids are "flying rubble piles" that are loosely glued together, and a nuclear detonation might just break up the object without adjusting its course.
 This has led to a variety of less drastic ideas for dealing with the threat: